Aknowi/gif-searcher/README.md

 # GIF Searcher

-This project is about searching and displaying GIF comes from GIPHY API.
+This project allows users to search for GIF and is backed by GIPHY API.

 ## How to run locally